Bryce Cotton: Personal life

 Cotton is the son of Yvonne and Charles Cotton.
-He has one brother, Justin Tarpley, and two half-brothers, Chaz Cotton and Elijah Cotton.
+He has three brothers: Justin Tarpley, Chaz Cotton and Elijah Cotton.
+College life allowed Cotton to reconnect with his father in New York and meet Chaz and Elijah.
+Chaz played college lacrosse at Cairn University.
 One of his brothers died by suicide in 2021.
 His uncle, David Adams, played football at the University of Arizona and had a short stint with the Dallas Cowboys in the NFL.

-Cotton's wife Rachel is from Perth.
-They met each other on an Australian beach.
+Cotton married for the first time in 2014 to fellow Providence graduate, Simone Tubman.
+He later married for a second time to wife Rachel, who is from Perth.
 The couple's first child, a daughter, was born in Australia in November 2019.

-In February 2021, Cotton received his Australian Distinguished Talent visa and permanent residency, roughly 17 months after initially lodging an application for Australian citizenship.
-By January 2023, his continued delayed citizenship status led to immigration lawyers criticising the Federal government.
+Prior to 2020, Cotton would typically return to the United States after each NBL season, splitting time in Tucson and Providence, Rhode Island.

+Cotton is a supporter of the Collingwood Football Club in the Australian Football League.
+Cotton and Collingwood ruckman Mason Cox shared the same lawyer in relation to becoming an Australian citizen.